zachanator070/Discord-BBot/README.md

 ```
 4. `node bot.js` to run the bot

+## Optional Setup For Voice Commands

+In order to use voice functionality, you will need to install `ffmpeg`

 ## Adding Commands
 It is pretty simple to add a command to the bot simply create a new file in the `commands` directory and register it in `commandBootstrap.js` like so:
 ``` javascript